Zhou198/Note-for-Paper-reading/Review.md

 Comment for sandwitch approximation: Different from general conformal prediction, when preserving finite sample validity, this method also avoids data augmentation (we can see from the quantile) and then improve the computaion efficiency.

 Comment for validity: Based on comformal prediction framework when assumption holds, the asymptotic validity is always guarantted.
 However, finite sample validity is only hold on-line comformal prediction setting which is originally provided.
 Later this framework is extened to off-line setting, where, generally, we cannot guarantte the finite sample validity (it is also mentioned in Algorithmic learning in a random world by Vovk, Page 111).
 Later, Lei and Wasserman 2013 studied more about validity and efficiency under the density score.
 When simply applying sandwitch approximation to $Z=(X, Y)$ from $Z=Y$, it is not efficient although the finite sample (joint) validity still holds.
 Anther simliar notion is conditional validity.
 Unfortunately, we cannot gaurantee conditional validity and asymptotic efficiency at the same time.
 However, if a datset is partationed into $\\{A_k\\}\_{k\in \mathbb{N}^+}$, each of which is used to estimate kernel density for potential $Y$ (or $(X, Y)$ or $Y|X$), for prediction sets obtained by above sandwitch approximation over all partations, thus finite sample local validity as well as asymptotic conditional validity can be achieved. when talking about convergence rate for asymptotic efficiency, besides the requriement of smoothness for density estimation, it is also related to the partation (of course we can treat it as a parameter to be tuned).

 I think the procedure of constructing local validity is similar to Venn prediction and maybe we can use other scores from hard classifiers instead of plug-in method because probability estimation is difficult in the high dimensional setting.

+#### Confidence Sets Learning

+This framework is related to conformal prediction and Lei 2014 proposed the notion of confidence, which exactly is conditional label validty and then conformal prediction is equivalent to confidence set learning when the former deals with class validity instead of total validity (I will check this understanding with my professor).
+A little difference from conformal prediction is here we have an assumption that prediction regions form the whole feature space (there exists overlap but no null region).

 Sometimes conditional probability $\hat\eta(x)$ from plug-in methods is not an accurate approxmation to the truth or not smooth, it will fail our inferences.
 Lei 2014 proposed a robust method, splitting conformal inference, to impove the robustness as well as computational efficiency frequently mentioned in futher reseraches.
 In this paper, he applied plug-in methods on a score function for binary classification.
-One assumption is that the prediction region forms the whole feature space (there exists overlap but no null region), which can be guaranteed when taking thresholds by a trick.
+Certainly, the assumption of no null region can be guaranteed when taking thresholds by a trick.
 The potential extentiona are using other scores (monoton functions of $\eta$).

 Following that, Sadinle, Lei and Wasserman 2017 generalized the work to a multicategory setting from binary one.
 Moreover, they dropped the restrication of prediction region forming the whole space at first.
 However, in order to satisfying that requirement, some methods are applied for filling null regions, i.e., filling with baseline classifer and accretive completion.
 The former is easy but not optimal while the latter can minimize the cardinality of prediction set although the procedure is complicated.

 some optimal classifiers can also output empty prediction, i.e, null region, when the preset significan level is too low or the dataset is well-seperating.

-#### $\varepsilon$-Confidence Sets Learning
+Although plug-in method is straightforward intuitively, high dimensional setting makes it difficult and sometimes true bayes rule still cannot guarantee the prediction is not a null region.
+Therefore, Wang and Qiao 2018, 2019 extended above two works to counterparts with SVMs and solved the optimization with surrogate hinge losses.
+The loss functions they constructed satisfies the assumption of the whole feature space.
+Theoretically, it also shown the result is fisher consistent.